 - These equations are called Hamiltonian equations.
-The function H is called Hamiltonian.
-The equations must be supplied with the initial conditions: initial position and initial momentum. - Instead of one second order differential equation we have two first order differential equations.
+The equations must be supplied with the initial conditions: initial position and initial momentum. - The function H is called Hamiltonian. - Instead of one second order differential equation we have two first order differential equations.

-Examples of different dispersion relations: left 1D electron on a simple 1D lattice; right
+Examples of different dispersion relations: left, 1D electron on a simple 1D lattice; right, the dispersion relation of electrons in graphene.